Xilinx/mlir-aie/README.md

 1. Source `utils/quick_setup.sh` to setup the prerequisites and install the mlir-aie and llvm compiler tools from whls.

-## Build an IRON Design for AIEs in an AMD Ryzen™ AI NPU
+## Build an IRON Design for AIEs in the AMD Ryzen™ AI NPU

 > Remember to set up your environment including Vitis™ AIE Essentials, your license, XRT, and IRON
 > ```